 Overall power consumption in the SoundTouch 20 is 90 Watts, while it’s 150 Watts for the SoundTouch 30.

-The SoundTouch 20 and 30 are both Bluetooth and Wi-Fi-capable (802.11 b/g), with built-in controls through Alexa, mobile app support (Bose SoundTouch), a USB and ethernet port, a 3.5 mm AUX port, and a physical remote control.
+The SoundTouch 20 and 30 are both Bluetooth and Wi-Fi-capable (802.11 b g n), with built-in controls through Amazon Alexa, mobile app support, a USB and ethernet port, a 3.5 mm AUX port, and a physical remote control.

-You can access many popular music streaming services such as Spotify , iTunes, Apple Music, Pandora, Deezer, and iHeartRadio.
+You can access many popular music streaming services like Spotify , iTunes, Apple Music, Pandora, Deezer, internet radio and iHeartRadio.

 Bose SoundTouch 20 and 30 Controls